-Even if an incident hasn’t become an insurance claim, it may make sense to call your insurance company to let them know about it.
+Even if an incident hasn’t become an insurance claim, it may make sense to call your insurance provider to let them know about it.
 Here are some common incidents that should trigger a phone call.

 You don’t need to pick up the phone every time one of your kid’s friends gets a paper cut, but if a guest sustains a more substantial injury, dial up your house insurance company.
 Why?
 Because most insurance includes medical expenses coverage specifically for these situations.
 If you eventually try to make a claim, it’s best that your insurance company knows about it sooner rather than later.
 That makes the claims process run more smoothly.

-- You’re renovating!
 Whenever you make major changes to your house (updating your roof, building an addition, installing custom cabinetry), your insurance provider needs to know about it.
 You bought the policy for the house as it existed at the time of purchase; if and when the property changes, your insurance may need to be adjusted, too.
 The good news is some changes, like updating your roof, can actually save you money on premiums.

 Most homeowners policies exclude coverage for business-related activities carried out on the homeowner’s property, so if you don’t update your coverage, you may be operating unprotected.
 Worse, you may void other parts of your policy just by operating the business.
 Ask your insurance company whether it can offer you a business owner’s policy or refer you to a company that can.

 Or you’re hosting any major event there where people are drinking and celebrating.
 While most homeowners insurance policies include coverage for the damage a drunk guest might cause after leaving your home, the lines get fuzzy as the crowds get bigger.
 You may not need any additional coverage, but play it safe and talk to your insurance company before the big event.
 If your homeowners coverage isn’t up to the job, a special event policy should cover your big day.